Beef plate ribs are impressive on their own. When you turn them into smoked pastrami beef ribs, they’re an amazing display of meat on a stick.

 - STEP ONE: Remove the beef ribs from their packaging.
 If you see any silver skin or thick fat cap on top of the rack, remove that with a sharp knife.

-- STEP TWO: Boil the pastrami brine in a large pot and let it cool completely.
-Place the beef ribs in an oven bag with the meat side down.
+- STEP TWO: Heat water in a pot.
+Add the pastrami brine and simmer until dissolved.
+Let it cool completely.
+Place the beef ribs in a meat prep bag with the meat side down.
 Pour in the brining liquid.
-Squeeze out all the air and tie it in a knot.
+Squeeze out all the air and zip it closed.
 Refrigerate for five days.

 - STEP THREE: After five days, remove the ribs from the brine.
 Rinse with cold water to remove the salt.
 Pat dry with a paper towel.
 Place on a baking sheet and season liberally with pastrami rub.
 Refrigerate uncovered for one more day.